Injured Worker Benefits

 |What You Should Do If You Are Injured

 If you have a work related injury, you should report the injury immediately to your supervisor.
 Your supervisor will make certain that you receive prompt medical treatment for that injury through the designated First Treatment Center.
 After the initial visit to the first treatment center you may seek continued treatment from any of the providers listed in the Workers’ Compensation Trust (Trust) provider directory.
-The Trust’s provider directory is available here or you can call the Trust at (203) 678-0100 to obtain a current list.
+The Trust’s provider directory is available on the home page under "Quick Links" or you can call the Trust at (203) 678-0100 to obtain a current list.

 After your initial visit to the first treatment center, if you need to treat with a specialist, the Plan covers providers in the following specialties: Chiropractic, Neurology, Neurosurgery, Orthopedics, Physical Medicine & Rehab, Physical Therapy and Hand Surgery.
 If the physician you need to see is in a specialty that is not covered by the Plan, you have the right to choose and treat with any Connecticut physician in that particular specialty.
 Please contact the Trust and they will assist you in making arrangements to obtain treatment from a physician in that specialty.
 However, for all specialties covered by this Plan, you MUST seek treatment from one of the physicians listed in the directory.